 The Red Squirrel in the photo below is female and was the first of the visitors, and looked very much like she was pregnant.
 She hasn’t visited for a week, I’m wondering if she has given birth.

 The squirrel pictured below is a male.
-I had a surprise when checking my trail camera images after being away on holiday.
-There was a photo of him in the squirrel feeder: don’t worry, he wasn’t still in there when I returned home!
+I had a surprise when checking my trail camera images after being away on holiday, and laughed when I saw this image of him in the squirrel feeder!
 He’s coming to the feeder every day at the moment, which I’ve now mounted on the fence.

 In the second photo of him, you can see that his ear tufts are not as prominent as the female’s.
-I can quite easily tell them apart, and she also has a tiny scar above her right eye.
+I can easily tell them apart.
+The female also has a tiny scar above her right eye.

 All photos copyright Karen Hartnell and may not be reproduced in any way.